 Classic Restylane-L is similar to Restylane Lyft but has an intermediate particle size.
 It was the first “NASHA” product in the U.S. market back in 2003.
-It can be used in multiple areas of the face at deeper planes much like Restylane Lyft, however, it is most commonly used deep in the tear though region.
+It can be used in multiple areas of the face at deeper planes much like Restylane Lyft, however, it is most commonly used deep in the tear trough region.
 Think of it as a way to raise the cheek area like a tac, not just adding volume to plump the face.
-It is of the older “NASHA” technology so it does not have the same elasticity as Restylane Refyne and Defyne.
+It is of the older “NASHA” technology so it does not have the same elasticity as the newer Restylane products, which use “XpresHAn” technology.
 This makes it not ideal for lip filler or in mobile areas without being placed in the appropriate plane of skin so that you can’t see it.

 We are proud to offer the entire Restylane family to make sure we can customize each treatment with the perfect filler needed in each area.
-That consists of Restylane Lyft, Restylane-L, Restylane Silk, Defyne, and Refyne.
+That consists of Restylane Lyft, Restylane-L, Kysse, Contour, Defyne, and Refyne.
 Making sure your provider is educated on each and can explain why they are using which product is imperative.
 This is not a “one size fits all” procedure.
 What one person uses to get their lips done does not mean that you would use the same.
-If you have any questions you can speak with Dr. Michelle Cabret or Dr. Albert Carlotti.
+If you have any questions you can speak with Dr. Michelle Cabret.

-Restylane can be combined with other treatments such as botox and dysport.
-It is not ideal to have laser procedures or other treatments that can distort the facial profile due to swelling the same day as filler.
-Typically you want to wait at minimum two weeks after before receiving your filler treatment so that there is no swelling that could lead to over or under correction of the area being treated.
+Restylane can be combined with other treatments such as Botox and Dysport.
+It is not ideal to have filler the same day as laser procedures or other treatments as they can distort the facial profile due to swelling.
+Typically you want to wait a minimum of two weeks after before receiving your filler treatment so that there is no swelling that could lead to over or under correction of the area being treated.